 \subsection{Gravitational lensing}

-Gravitational lensing, the phenomenon whereby the light from a distant celestial object follows different paths due to the warping of spacetime by intervening objects, is now a well studied astrophysical phenomenon in samples of quasars \citep[for a comprehensive review, see e.g.,][]{blandford_1992_araa} While a number of discussions of the potential for gravitational lensing within FRB observations can be found in the literature (one of the earliest being by \citet{li_2014_scpma} as a diagnostic for distinguishing between progenitor models), so far no examples of gravitational lensing of FRB signals in the classical sense of an intervening galaxy have been found. \citet{cordes_2017_apj} showed that the lensing caused by plasma structures in FRB hosts is consistent with the phenomenology generally observed for FRB~20121102A.
-Limited bandwidth of emission from FRB~20121102A and other repeaters could be due to caustic cusps from plasma lensing, but the downward drifting ``sad trombone'' effect itself cannot, as the reverse (upward drifting) would also be expected but has not been observed (see \S~\ref{sec:2_1}).
+Gravitational lensing, the phenomenon whereby the light from a distant celestial object follows curved geodesics due to the warping of spacetime by intervening objects, is now a well studied astrophysical phenomenon in samples of quasars \citep[for a comprehensive review, see e.g.,][]{blandford_1992_araa}.
+While a number of discussions of the potential for gravitational lensing within FRB observations can be found in the literature (one of the earliest being by \citet{li_2014_scpma} as a diagnostic for distinguishing between progenitor models), so far no examples of gravitational lensing of FRB signals in the classical sense of an intervening galaxy have been found.

-Very recently, \citet{chen_2021_apj} have investigated lensing in the context of double-peaked structures seen in some FRB profiles (e.g.~FRB~20130729A) which can potentially be explained in terms of a point mass (where the leading peak is always more magnified) with or without an external shear lens model.
+Recently, \citet{chen_2021_apj} have investigated gravitational lensing in the context of double-peaked structures seen in some FRB profiles (e.g.~FRB~20130729A) which can potentially be explained in terms of a point mass (where the leading peak is always more magnified) with or without an external shear lens model.
 The presence of an external shear will change the relative amplitude of the two peaks.
-A conclusive test of lensing, however, will require high-resolution imaging.
+A conclusive demonstration of gravitational lensing, however, will require high-resolution radio imaging.

-\citet{liu_2019_phrvd} and \citet{wucknitz_2021_aa} have examined the prospects for using lensing as cosmological probes.
-Considering a potential future sample of a few dozen repeating sources that exhibit strong lensing, \citet{liu_2019_phrvd} show that constraints on both $H_0$ and the equation of state of dark energy are possible. \citet{wucknitz_2021_aa} discuss how measurements of time delays and their derivatives might be used to overcome limitations in conventional lensing interpretations which typically require assumptions to be made about the unknown mass distribution of the lens.
+\citet{liu_2019_phrvd} and \citet{wucknitz_2021_aa} have examined the prospects for using gravitational lenses as cosmological probes.
+Considering a potential future sample of a few dozen repeating sources that exhibit strong lensing, \citet{li_2018_natco} and \citet{liu_2019_phrvd} show that constraints on both $H_0$ and the equation of state of dark energy are possible. \citet{wucknitz_2021_aa} discuss how measurements of time delays and their derivatives might be used to overcome limitations in conventional lensing interpretations, which typically require assumptions to be made about the unknown mass distribution of the lens.
 For multiply lensed sources, the images themselves might someday be utilised as an exquisitely sensitive intergalactic interferometer that could reveal structures on km scales.